 Git is a software used for version control.
-Systems dedicated to version control allows managing changes of information in various documents - websites, programs and other files and forms of gathered information.
-Git is easy to use and is the most popular system.
+Systems such as Git dedicated to version control, allow managing changes of information in various documents - websites, programs and other files and forms of gathered information.
+Git is easy to use and is one of the most popular systems of its kind.

-It is a distributed version control system.
+Git is a system that works on a distributed version control principle.
 Unlike centralized version control systems, it does not need to rely on a central server to store different versions of a project.
-Instead, all contributors - people who are working on the project have locally stored copies of the main repository.
+Instead, all the contributors - people who are working on the project - have the locally stored copies of the main repository.

 Git Benefits As A VCS

-Why use Git and what are the main differences from other Version Control Systems (VCS)?
+Why should you use Git and what are its main differences from the other Version Control Systems (VCS)?

-All companies use one or another type of version control system.
-Local Version Control tool saves changes to the database on the local computer.
-Centralized Version Control tools use a shared server to store files.
-Distributed Version Control system distributes copies of the files to the clients who use it and is better for:
+All companies use one or other type of version control system.
+For example, Local Version Control tool saves changes to the database on the local computer.
+Centralized Version Control tools use a shared server to store files, while the Distributed Version Control system distributes copies of the files to the clients who use it.
+This version is preferred by many because:

-- This allows easier file sharing than Local Version Control
+- It allows easier file sharing than the Local Version Control

-- Eliminating issues that could occur if server connection is lost under Centralized Version Control system
+- It can eliminate issues that could occur if a server connection is lost under the Centralized Version Control system

 - All changes are recorded and difficult to lose

-The following tutorials later will go into detail about how you can get started with using Git for keeping track of the applications you develop.
+The following tutorials will go into detail about how to get started with Git for keeping track of the applications you develop.

 Getting Started - Git Tools

-As its name suggests, it is a command line prompt interpreter.
-If you use or have used Windows, you probably had seen one.
-If you installed Git on Windows and are used to using CMD, you can use it for git commands.
+As its name suggests, this is a command line prompt interpreter.
+If you currently use or have used Windows, you probably have seen one.
+If you have installed Git on Windows and are used to using CMD, you can use it for Git commands.

-Bash in Git is a emulation or a Unix shell for Linux and Mac OS, so you can use it on Windows if you are used to Linux.
+Bash in Git is an emulation or a Unix shell for Linux and Mac OS, so you can use it on Windows as well if you are used to Linux.

 Graphical User Interface (GUI) facilitates the usage of Git.
 You might not need to touch Git Bash, CMD or use command lines at all.